3dgeo-heidelberg/pytreedb/README.md

 ### 3) LiPheStream catalogue

-LiPheStream is the first external tree dataset that we added to `pytreedb`.
+LiPheStream is the first external dataset that we added to `pytreedb`.
 LiPheStream is a time series tree dataset from a permanent laser scanning (PLS) system in Finland.

 > Wittke, S., Campos, M., Ruoppa, L., Echrit, R., Wang, Y., Gołoś, A., Kukko, A., Hyyppä, J. & Puttonen, E. (2024): LiPheStream - A 18-month high spatiotemporal resolution point cloud time series of Boreal trees from Finland.
 Scientific Data, Vol. 11, 1281. https://doi.org/10.1038/s41597-024-04143-w.